Teaching & Learning

 - Knowledgeable about their learning;

-- Independent learners and stay on task;
+- Independent learners who are motivated to stay on task;

 - Confident in helping others to learn.